MrChicanery/susam-system/content/index.md

       Browse our comprehensive collection of courses across all disciplines.
       ::

-      ::card{icon="lucide:graduation-cap" title="Academic Programs" to="/programs"}
+      ::card{icon="lucide:graduation-cap" title="Admissions" to="/admissions"}
-      Discover degrees and specialization tracks tailored to your goals.
+      Learn about getting admitted to the University system.
       ::
     ::